 How to Audition for the Visual Arts Department

-Then, when you have your audition date and time, download the following:application, and two (2) teacher references, students are required to complete the Visual Arts Questionaire as well as the Mandatory Visual Arts Assignment.
+Then, when you have your audition date and time, download the following:online application, and two (2) teacher references, students are required to complete the Visual Arts Questionaire as well as the Mandatory Visual Arts Assignment.

 Review and complete the homework listed in the application, bring it to your interview.